KingOfSpades/KingOfSpades-old/_posts/2019-04-02-az-context-at-prompt.md

 ---
 title:  "Adding Az Context to PowerShell"
+toc: true
+mermaid: true

-catergories:
+catergories: [Windows]
-    - Windows
 tags:
-    - Handy
-    - SmallHacks
+  - Azure
 ---

 If you're using Az command's a lot an PowerShelling to different tenant's you probably already have Context saving turnt off.
 If not, you might want to run it with: